Sid Eudy: Injury and first retirement (2000-2001)

 Sid returned on the November 27 episode of Nitro, revealing himself as the challenger for Scott Steiner's WCW World Heavyweight Championship at Starrcade.
 At Starrcade on December 17, Sid failed to win the title.

-On January 14, 2001, at the Sin pay-per-view in Indianapolis at Conseco Fieldhouse (now Gainbridge Fieldhouse), Sid faced Steiner, Jeff Jarrett and Road Warrior Animal in a Four Corners match for the WCW World Heavyweight Championship.
+On January 14, 2001, at the WCW Sin pay-per-view in Indianapolis at Conseco Fieldhouse, Sid faced Steiner, Jeff Jarrett and Road Warrior Animal in a four corners match for the WCW World Heavyweight Championship.
 During the match, he had a near career-ending injury.
 WCW executive John Laurinaitis allegedly felt that Eudy needed to broaden his arsenal of wrestling moves and suggested that he try an aerial maneuver, despite his unwillingness and disbelief that a wrestler of his shape should do highspots.

 His leg fractured following a leap from the second turnbuckle in an attempted big boot on Steiner.
 This had him awkwardly landing with all his weight on one foot while kicking with the other, severely fracturing the leg on which he landed.
 Eudy broke his left leg in half, snapping both the tibia and fibula, with at least one of the bones breaking through the skin and rotating his foot without his input at 90 degrees anti-clockwise.
 The fracture was too graphic for many television stations to re-air, although it was shown on the following Nitro.

 The injury put Sid out of action indefinitely, and he pondered retiring from wrestling for good: "I had about a year left on my contract, and I was thinking back then prior to hurting my leg what was I going to do as far as wrapping up my career.
 The only thing I really wanted to do was ideally go out in a big pay-per-view, like a WrestleMania or something like that main event, leave like that, and not come back again.
 It would really be the retirement match".
 A 17-inch (43 cm) rod was placed in his leg during the two-hour surgery.

 Sid later sued WCW, claiming that he was made to jump off the second rope against his objections.
 The injury forced a plot change in the SuperBrawl Revenge event.
 The main event was supposed to be Kevin Nash, Diamond Dallas Page, and Sid against Scott Steiner, Jeff Jarrett, and Road Warrior Animal but was rewritten as Kevin Nash against Scott Steiner.
 Sid left WCW, before WCW closed down the following month after the final episode of Monday Nitro on March 26, 2001.